-The repository contains a separate branch for each version of NOVA that has been used by Genode.
-When preparing the NOVA port using the port description at repos/basenova/ports/nova.port, the NOVA branch that matches the used Genode version is checked out automatically.
+The repository contains a separate branch for each version of NOVA that had been used for Genode.
+When preparing the NOVA port using the port description at repos/base-nova/ports/nova.port, the NOVA branch that matches the used Genode version is checked out automatically.
 The port description refers to a specific commit ID.
 The commit history of each branch within the NOVA repository corresponds to the history of the original NOVA kernel followed by a series of Genode-specific commits.
-Each time NOVA is updated, a new branch is created and all Genode-specific commits are rebased on top of the history of the new NOVA version.
+Each time NOVA is updated, a new branch is created and all Genode-specific commits are rebased on the history of the new NOVA version.
 This way, the differences between the original NOVA kernel and the Genode version remain clearly documented.
-The Genodespecific modifications solve the following problems:
+The Genode-specific modifications solve the following problems: